 The Multiplier Effect: Lethal Potentiation

-And it didn't stop with a single drug.
 Knowing that Harry’s system was already struggling to process the Gabapentin, personnel then administered a secondary sedative.
 In clinical pharmacology, this is known as Potentiation.
 When you combine two central nervous system (CNS) depressants, the second drug doesn't just add to the first – it multiplies the effect.

-The Forensic Deception: ‘The Neurological Event’
+The ‘The Neurological Decline’ Deception

 When I returned to the hospital, I was not met with an admission of this compounded drug reaction.
-Instead, I was presented with a fabricated narrative: "He is having a neurological event".

 - The Clinical Reality: A senior dog is given a toxic "stack" of drugs his body cannot process, resulting in predictable ataxia, sedation, and collapse.